mgadaphy/dicom-research/docs/core_features.md

   G --> C
 ```

 **Workflow Explanation:** The authentication system allows users to log in with their credentials.
 Upon successful authentication, users are directed to the DICOM study list.
-New users can register through the registration form, which validates their information before creating their account.
+New users can register through the registration form, which validates their information before creating their account with the radiologist role.

 ### User Roles

-The system supports two primary user roles:
+The system currently supports a single user role:

 ```mermaid
 classDiagram